orvi-tmp/learning-c-with-pebble/chapter12.md

       .b = (uint8_t)(blue) >> 6, \
     })

-(Ignore the '\' character for now; this is actually a macro definition and we will discuss macros in a future chapter n the C preprocessor.
+(Ignore the '\' character for now; this definition is actually a macro definition and we will discuss macros in a future chapter on the C preprocessor.
 Also remember that `uint_8` is an 8-bit unsigned integer type.)

 This example shows that 32-bit to 8-bit conversion is done by dividing each 8-bit color value by 64 (shifting right 6 bits) and assembling the resulting bit pattern through the union.
 The Pebble SDK also defines an RGB value without an alpha part to be a color specification with the alpha designation completely opaque, as below: